jmgarridopaz/jmgarridopaz.github.io/content/hexagonalarchitecture-ig/chapter2.md

    An adapter module requires the hexagon module, and other modules related to libraries and frameworks it uses, according

 3. **The Startup Module.**

+<div id="tc4"></div>

+### 4.- MODULES vs LAYERS

+[DIAGRAMS OF UML COMPONENTS OR CIRCLE, AND FLATTENNED LAYERS]

+* **Modular**:
+  - One module for the hexagon.
+  - One module for each adapter.
+* **Two layers**:
+  - Inner layer: the hexagon.
+  - Outer layer: all the adapters (drawn in an outer hexagon).

+Whatever option you choose, I consider 3 key concepts here, that makes this architecture different from others like Onion:

+1. **Ports are not a layer themselves.** A driver port is part of the hexagon API, and a driven port is part of the hexagon SPI.
+But both are a part of the hexagon, they are interfaces that belong to the business logic of the application, i.e. to the hexagon.
+In Java 9, ports are interfaces into packages that the hexagon module publishes to other modules.
+The other packages are hidden to the outside world.

+2. **An adapter depends on the hexagon at one of its ports.** An adapter is a piece of software playing a role (driver/driven) against a port.
+A driver adapter will be a Java class that "uses" a driver port interface, and a driven adapter will be a class that "implements" a driven port interface.
+In Java, this is achieved by using generic types.
+For example, a driver adapter is a generic class with one type parameter, which is the driver port interface that it uses.
+Whether an adapter plays different roles: it drives more than one port; or it is driven by more than one port; or it is driven by a hexagon port and it drives a port of another hexagon... it's up to you, but then you should know that you are not following the <a target="_blank" href="https://en.wikipedia.org/wiki/Single_responsibility_principle">SRP (Single Responsability Principle)</a>.

+3. **Adapters are independent from each other.** An adapter doesn't know of the others, it just depends on the hexagon, and on the actor whose technology it is adapting (for example a database).
+But an adapter shouldn't be able to access another adapters.
+This is why if we go for the two layers implementation, we should care about protecting visibility between adapters, since a layered architecture allows a component to access other components in the same layer.
+In Java, we have the default access modifier (package private), which makes a type visible to just the members in the same package.
+So if you have a package for the adapters layer, you should have a sub-package for each adapter, and make types in each sub-package not accesible from others, i.e. make them package protected.